platform9/express/README.md

 # Platform9 Express
-Platform9 Express (pf9-express) is a Customer Success developed tool for bringing bare-metal hosts under management by a Platform9 management plane.
+Platform9 Express (pf9-express) is a Customer Success developed tool for bringing hosts under management by a Platform9 management plane.
 It can bring a host to the point where it shows up in the Clarity UI as a host waiting to be authorized, or it can (optionally) perform Platform9 role deployments for both OpenStack and Kubernetes.
-Platform9 Express includes a CLI and Web UI and can be installed on a CentOS or Ubuntu control host.
+Platform9 Express includes a CLI and can be installed on a CentOS or Ubuntu control host.

 ## Prerequisites
 Platform9 Express must be installed on a control host with IP connectivity to the hosts to be brought under management.
-CentOS 7.4 or Ubuntu 16.04 are supported on the control host.
+CentOS 7.4+ or Ubuntu 16.04 are supported on the control host.
 Before installing Platform9 Express, you'll need administrator credentials for the Platform9 management plane.
 If a proxy is required for HTTP/HTTPS traffic, you'll need the URL for the proxy.

 ## Installation
 Perform the following steps to install Platform9 Express: